 A short-term business loan is a type of loan that can help a business with its working capital needs.
 For example, a short-term business loan can help a business owner purchase more inventory, make some improvements, and pay payroll without the commitment of a longer term loan.
 It can be found online or at a bank and comes in different forms with varying rates and qualifications.

-We reviewed more than 10 short-term business loans before deciding on the top six.
+We reviewed more than 10 short-term business loans before deciding on the top five.
 We chose reputable lenders with years of industry experience and compared them based on maximum loan amounts, application process, funding time, and more.

 Best Overall : Kabbage